Signature Workshops

 BodyLove: Vulva Edition (Full Day)

-This is a day-long empowering exploration of body and self.
+This workshop is a day-long empowering exploration of body and self.
 Goals include:

 ♦︎ Body positivity (in the meet you where you're at, no shame way)

-♦︎ Increased familiarity with own body and comfort with those of others
+♦︎ Increased familiarity with one’s body and comfort with those of others

 ♦︎ Exploration of sexuality through conversation